googleapis/java-pubsublite-spark/README.md

 ### Installation and setup

-You'll need to obtain the `pubsublite-spark-sql-streaming` library.
-See the [Quickstart](#quickstart) section to add `pubsublite-spark-sql-streaming` as a dependency in your code.
+You'll need to obtain the `pubsublite-spark` library.
+See the [Quickstart](#quickstart) section to add `pubsublite-spark` as a dependency in your code.

 ## About Pub/Sub Lite Spark Connector

-[Google Cloud Pub/Sub Lite][product-docs] is a zonal, real-time messaging service that lets you send and receive messages between independent applications.
-You can manually configure the throughput and storage capacity for Pub/Sub Lite systems.

-The Pub/Sub Lite Spark connector supports Pub/Sub Lite as an input source to Apache Spark Structured Streaming in both the default micro-batch processing mode and the _experimental_ continous processing mode.
-The connector works in all Apache Spark distributions, including [Google Cloud Dataproc](https://cloud.google.com/dataproc/docs/), Databricks, or manual Spark installations.
+[Pub/Sub Lite Spark Connector][product-docs] is designed to provide reliable, many-to-many, asynchronous messaging between applications.
+Publisher applications can send messages to a topic and other applications can subscribe to that topic to receive the messages.
+By decoupling senders and receivers, Google Cloud Pub/Sub allows developers to communicate between independently written applications.

+Compared to Google Pub/Sub, Pub/Sub Lite provides partitioned zonal data storage with predefined capacity.
+Both products present a similar API, but Pub/Sub Lite has more usage caveats.

+See the [Google Pub/Sub Lite docs](https://cloud.google.com/pubsub/quickstart-console#before-you-begin) for more details on how to activate
+Pub/Sub Lite for your project, as well as guidance on how to choose between Cloud Pub/Sub and Pub/Sub Lite.

+See the [Pub/Sub Lite Spark Connector client library docs][javadocs] to learn how to use this Pub/Sub Lite Spark Connector Client Library.

 ## Requirements